afranson/Lisp-MCMC/README.md

 ## Basic Usage

+A quick example can be found in test.lisp.

-Most functions are softly namespaced by starting with 'walker-', e.g. walker-adaptive-steps, walker-plot-data-and-fit, walker-save, walker-liklihood-plot, etc. The significant anomoly is 'walker-create', to initialize a walker.
+Most functions are softly namespaced by starting with 'walker-', e.g. walker-adaptive-steps, walker-plot-data-and-fit, walker-save, walker-liklihood-plot, etc.

-Generally, you will want to abstract the 'create-walker' function to specialize to your specific fitting case (lorentzians, gaussians, whatever function).
+Generally, you will want to abstract the 'walker-init' function to specialize to your specific fitting case (lorentzians, gaussians, whatever function).

 You will need to specify several functions before your MCMC journey can begin.
-First, a fitting function (if that's what you are trying to do), otherwise a function that assists in computing the liklihood that you want to maximize:
+First, a fitting function, or more generally, a function that assists in computing the liklihood that you want to maximize:
 ```
 (defun my-function (x &key param0 much-better-param-name1 param2 &allow-other-keys) ... body)
 ```